MartinSeeler/dense-tick-file-format/src/main/tut/demo.md

 The most trivial way to encode and store our ticks is using a comma or tab separated file.
-It is easy to understand and can be used with a lot of applications, which makes it useful for all these Excel evangelists and paper traders out there.
+It is easy to understand and can be used with a lot of applications, which makes it useful for all those Excel evangelists and paper traders out there.

 ```tut:book
 utf8 encode "1420148801108,1.20989,1.21049"
 ```

 Looking at the output, we can see that one tick is encoded with 232 bits.
 For our 1 million tick file, we can estimate a `232 * 1000000 / 8 / 1024 / 1024 = 27,65` MB file as a result.
-We will use this number as our base line and see, how much we can improve this number.
+We will use this number as our baseline and see, how much we can improve this number.

 ## Implementing our first codec